 Nita trained in psychoanalysis with R.D.
 Laing in London from 1970 to 1980.
 Upon returning to the United States, she pursued graduate degrees in clinical psychology and a doctorate in shamanic psychology.

 Nita has been leading transformational healing retreats for over 25 years, most recently with the Hoffman Institute.
-Prior to Hoffman, she founded the NeuroImaginal Institute and Healer Within Retreats, primarily working with physicians.
+Before Hoffman, she founded the NeuroImaginal Institute and Healer Within Retreats, primarily working with physicians.
 She was the Executive Director of the American Board of Holistic Medicine.
 She also served clinical and executive positions in hospitals and treatment centers over the 40 years of her career.

 Growing up on a reservation in Arizona gave Nita a unique understanding of diversity.
 For many years, she worked in rural Arizona and Hawaii with diverse populations in addictions and mental health, initiating many innovation programs to address underserved populations.